 In Excel, the date and time are stored as numbers.
 This allows the user to perform calculations with these dates and times.
 However, you might want these dates to behave like text at times.
 You’ll need to know how to convert a date to text in these situations.
 Assume you have a set of dates in mmddyyyy format that you wish to convert date to text yyyymmdd format, as seen in the screenshot below.
 In this article, I’ll show you how to rapidly convert date to text yyyymmdd format.

-3 Easy Ways to Convert Date to Text YYYYMMDD
+How to Convert Date to Text YYYYMMDD in Excel: 3 Ways

 In this section, we will discuss three different methods to convert date to text yyyymmdd.